blocledger/poe-sample/README.md

 ## Export the connection profile
 - Run IBP: Export Connection Profile
-- Copy the connection profile from local_fabric to config/network
+- From the terminal window, copy the connection profile from local_fabric to config/network
   `cp local_fabric/connection.json config/network/`

 ## Start the POE app
-- In a terminal from the poe-sample directory enter the following command `HFC_LOGGING='{"debug": "console"}' DEBUG=poe DISCOVER_MODE=asLocalhost node app.js`
+- In a terminal from the poe-sample directory enter the following command
+    `HFC_LOGGING='{"debug": "console"}' DEBUG=poe DISCOVER_MODE=asLocalhost node app.js`
 - Open your browser to  `http://localhost:3000`